sralloza/vcm/README.md

 ### Download section
 Settings:
-* **forum-subfolders** - If true, all the files found inside a forum discussion will be stored in a sepparate folder.
+* **forum-subfolders** - If true, all the files found inside a forum discussion will be stored in a separate folder.
 Defaults to true.
 * **disable-section-indexing** - List of subject's urls that will have section indexing disabled.
-* **secure-section-filename** - If true, section's folder's name will have its whitespaces replaced with low bars.
+* **secure-section-filename** - If true, sections folder's name will have its white spaces replaced with low bars.

 ### Notify section
 Settings: